Alan Vincent Michaels' art & other stuff

 Rochester Rewritten: Rochester in the Alternative (2013)

-In 2013, I created the cover art for R-SPEC's Rochester Rewritten: Rochester in the Alternative, an anthology of current and former Rochester-based authors and poets' "What if?" stories about Rochester, New York.
+In 2013, I created the cover art and full cover design for R-SPEC's Rochester Rewritten: Rochester in the Alternative, an anthology of current and former Rochester-based authors and poets' "What if?" stories about Rochester, New York.

 Rochester Rewritten takes you "on a journey through alternate histories, presents, and futures of our famous North Coast city...
 Welcome to Rochester in the alternative..."